 If you have big amounts to transfer, it would be best to transfer partially at a time and stretch it.
-You can also send it one time via bank transfer but be prepared as you may need to send documents proving the legitimacy of your fund source.
+Or you can use different channels in sending to your accounts.
+You can also send it one time via bank transfer but you may need to send documents to let them know that your fund sources are above board.

 How do I send money in my GCash balance into other currencies?

 If the recipient has a GCash wallet and is in another country, you can send the funds straight to him, and he can either withdraw from any ATM using his GCash Mastercard or pay in select merchants having Alipay+ support.
 He can also use his AMEX or GCash Mastercard as a debit card and the payment automatically converts to a competitive exchange rate.

 You should also take note of the monthly limits due to your verification level, as well as other limits and fees imposed depending on the channel you chose.